 Grant Simpson leaves behind an enviable legacy, one that amounts to considerably more than merely a long list of achievements.
 His postgraduate students went on to professional posts in Great Britain, Canada and the United States.
 He inspired countless undergraduate students, many of whom went on to study higher degrees.
 His expertise in medieval Scottish history, its sources and its material remains have been transmitted to people who are in turn, now, shaping the next generation of academic historians at home and overseas.
 That is the mark of a scholar whose life was inspirational and genuinely transformative.

-with thanks to Professors Ian Ralston and Richard Oram
+with thanks to Society Fellows Professor Ian Ralston and Professor Richard Oram

 Help us: champion research; stimulate discussion; enhance public understanding; and share our extraordinary heritage.
 Donate directly to the Society now.